TimeWalkOrg/building-mill-valley-ca-land-and-water-co/README.md

 ## Building History

-In the 1920s this building (describe the building purpose in 1920)...
-This is the building from which Mill Valley properties were auctioned off.
+This is the building from which Mill Valley properties were auctioned off at the 1890 auction.
+We believe it was still standing in 1920, though we have no photos from that period.

 - Built: c.tbd
 - Replaced: c.tbd